 How to Flatten an Image in Canva

-Flatten is a concept that exists in Photoshop and other editors, but not in Canva.
-I use it to prevent anyone from editing or extracting individual elements of a design in Canva.
+Flatten is a concept that does not exist in Canva.
+It does exist in Photoshop and other editing programs.
+Flatten is useful if you want to prevent anyone from accidentally editing or extracting individual elements of your design, or to keep printing results consistent.

 Why Flatten an Image in Canva